 Q1.
-I'm from a country where education is completed in 11 years (or fewer).
+I'm from a country where education is completed in 11 years.
 Can I apply to this program?

-A : You are eligible as long as you hold one of the qualifications listed in ‘4.-(1) Basic Qualifications of the Application Guide, such as an International Baccalaureate Degree (Diploma), etc., and are 18 years old by September 30, 2018.
+A : You are eligible as long as you hold one of the qualifications listed in the Application Guide, such as an International Baccalaureate Degree etc.

-If you do not hold one of the listed qualifications, you may undergo a review by Tohoku University to determine whether or not you are eligible to apply.
-When undergoing this review, you will be asked to submit your entire academic history, along with records of educational achievements (transcripts, qualifications) at least one month before the application deadline.
+If you do not hold one of the listed qualifications, you may undergo screening by Tohoku University to determine whether or not you are eligible to apply.
+When undergoing this screening, you will be asked to submit your entire academic history, along with records of educational achievements (transcripts, qualifications) at least one month before the application deadline.

+Q3.
+I graduated from high school outside Japan, but I underwent part of my education in Japan.
+Can I apply to this program?

+A : As long as you completed the 12th (final) year of the school education curriculum overseas, and as long as you received education in Japan (or at a school for Japanese citizens overseas) for fewer than six years, you are eligible to apply.

 Q4.
-I graduated from a school or high school outside Japan, but I underwent part of my education in Japan.
+I graduated from high school outside Japan, but I am a Japanese citizen.
 Can I apply to this program?

-A : As long as you completed the 12th (final) year of the school education curriculum overseas, and also the total period during which you received education in Japan (or at a school run under the Japanese educational system overseas) is equal to or less than six years, you are eligible to apply.

-Q5.
-I graduated from a school or high school outside Japan but I am a Japanese citizen.
-Can I apply tho this program?
 (Also applies to those with Permanent Resident status.)

-A : In general, the program is only open to non-Japanese citizens without a Permanent Resident permit.
-However, exceptions may be made for Japanese citizens and foreign permanent residents under the following conditions.
+A : In general, the program is only open to non-Japanese citizens (excluding those with Permanent Resident status).
+However, exceptions may be made for Japanese citizens and non-Japanese citizens with permanent resident status under the following conditions.

-For example, if you have undergone a full 12-years of education at local schools outside Japan, and are considered to have an educational background identical to that of an international student, you may be eligible.
-Here, "local school" refers to a regular school for local residents in another country.
-However, if schools are located outside Japan, but they offer education based on the Japanese educational system, and/or are recognized by Japan's Minister of Education (e.g. high schools in foreign countries for Japanese citizens), you are not eligible.
+For example, if you have undergone a full 12 years of education at a local school outside Japan, and are considered to have an educational background identical to that of an international student, you may be eligible.
+Here, "local school" refers to a school for local residents in another country.
+Students who went to schools based in Japan, or schools overseas that are recognized by Japan's Ministry of Education (e.g. high schools outside Japan for Japanese citizens) are not eligible.